Mvkweb/render/README.md

 ## ✨ Key Features

-- **🧠 Intelligent Uniqueness:** A perceptual hashing algorithm (`dHash`) and a persistent `bbolt` database ensure that each client receives a unique set of images for every query.
+- **🧠 Intelligent Caching:** A background worker proactively scrapes images and stores them in an in-memory pool for instant delivery.
+A perceptual hashing algorithm (`dHash`) and a persistent `bbolt` database ensure that each client receives a unique set of images.
+- **🛡️ Resilient & Reliable:** Features a **circuit breaker** to prevent repeated calls to failing services, **rate limiting** to avoid API bans, and **browser fingerprint randomization** to mimic real users.
 - **⚡ High-Performance & Concurrent:** Built with Go and the `lxzan/gws` WebSocket library, Render is designed for high-concurrency and low-latency.
-- **🛡️ Robust Scraping Engine:** By using a headless browser (`chromedp`), Render accurately simulates a real user, making it resilient to website changes.
-- **🔒 Simple and Secure API:** The server exposes a single WebSocket endpoint, protected by a straightforward, header-based authentication scheme.
-- **⚙️ Configurable:** All key settings, including the server port and client credentials, are managed through a simple `config.json` file.
+- **⚙️ Highly Configurable:** All key settings—from scraping behavior and API credentials to database cleanup—are managed through a simple `config.json` file.
+- **🔄 Dynamic Queries:** A query rotation system automatically cycles through different search terms to ensure a diverse and continuous stream of fresh images.

 ---